 When you are hurt in a car accident, you may be suffering, overwhelmed, and unsure how to prove your car accident case.
 Recovery can be difficult, and you may not immediately have the tools you need.
+Fortunately, experienced attorneys know how to request security camera footage of an accident.

 What Kinds of Security Camera Footage Can I Use?

-When requesting security camera footage, remember several potential footage sources exist.
+When requesting security camera footage, remember that several potential footage sources exist.
 People may be filming at any time, and you may be able to use that footage to your advantage.

 - Police security cameras